varungohil/varungohil.github.io/proj_pages/meta.md

 - Full system simulators are very slow compared to native execution

 We present META - Memory Exploration Tool for Android devices, which focuses on quick and comprehensive exploration of memory heirarchies in handheld devices.
+META is compatible with all Android OS versions and can also simulate emerging non-volatile memory technologies.
 The design of META can be seen in figure below.

 ![META Block Diagram](/img/proj/meta/meta_block_model.png)